-It is true, however, that berber tends to offer more ‘bang for your buck’ compared to other styles, meaning that for the same price, you will likely get more durability from the berber than from the cut pile.
+It is true, however, that Berber tends to offer more "bang for your buck" compared to other styles, meaning that for the same price, you will likely get more durability from the Berber than from the cut pile.
 There are several reasons for this.

-The first reason is that many berbers are made from olefin fiber.
+The first reason is that many Berbers are made from olefin fiber.
 Olefin is much less costly than other fibers such as nylon or wool.

 Another reason that Berbers tend to be lower priced than their cut-pile counterparts is that they are less expensive to manufacture.
 All carpets begin as looped styles.
-To make cut piles such as saxonies and friezes, the top of the loops are sheared off.
-Obviously, berbers stay looped, so this part of the manufacturing process can therefore be skipped.
+To make cut piles such as Saxonies and friezes, the top of the loops are sheared off.
+Berbers stay looped, so this part of the manufacturing process can, therefore, be skipped.

-In addition to the relatively low cost, a big advantage of berber carpet is that it is fairly easy to clean spills and stains.
+In addition to the relatively low cost, a big advantage of Berber carpet is that it is fairly easy to clean spills and stains.
 Because of the looped construction, spills tend to sit on the surface of the carpet, so if you can get to them early, you will likely be able to prevent them from sinking into the fiber.

-Many berbers are multi-colored or have the traditional color fleck, which makes them great for hiding soiling and any stains that do occur.
+Many Berbers are multi-colored or have the traditional color fleck, which makes them great for hiding soiling and any stains that do occur.

 Berber and Pets

-Another drawback of berber is that it's just not as soft on your feet as a cut pile carpet.
-Some berbers, especially those made from olefin, can even be rough.
+Another drawback of Berber is that it's just not as soft on your feet as a cut pile carpet.
+Some Berbers, especially those made from olefin, can even be rough.
 Manufacturers have been working hard to address this problem.
 Soft-fiber carpets, such as the Mohawk SmartStrand collection, will provide a much more comfortable feel underfoot.

-For more formal areas such as living rooms, opt for a solid color to reduce the casual feel that a multi-colored berber can have.
+For more formal areas such as living rooms, opt for a solid color to reduce the casual feel that a multi-colored Berber can have.